erysimum/soccerize/README.md

  ###  Step 3: Provision Network and Bastion Host
- **Location:** `~/projects/soccerize/scripts/provision-dev-bastion.sh` (Local state file used here) Instead of running Terraform manually, I use a **script to automate provisioning** and extract outputs like VPC ID, subnets, and Bastion IP.
+ **Location:** `~/projects/soccerize/scripts/provision-dev-bastion.sh` (Local state file used here) Instead of running Terraform manually, I have used a **script to automate provisioning** and extract outputs like VPC ID, subnets, and Bastion IP.
  ```bash
 cd ~/projects/soccerize/infrastructure/envs/dev
 terraform init